ds26gte/scmindent/README.md

 `.lispwords` in your home directory.  `~/.lispwords` can contain any number of
 lists: The first element of each list is the Lisp indent number that is applied to the symbols in the rest of the list.
-(Note that in contrast to Vim's flat list of `lispwords`, `~/.lispwords` allows for different categories of lispwords.
-Vim's `lispwords` are all of Lisp indent number 0.)
+(Note that in contrast to Vim’s flat list of `lispwords`, `~/.lispwords` allows for different categories of lispwords.
+Vim’s `lispwords` are all of Lisp indent number 0.)

 For example, a lot of users prefer the keyword `if` to have its then-